Kevinpgalligan/ka/README.md

 * **Plotting**: comes with an ergonomic interface to Python's matplotlib.
 * Other boring stuff: Variable assignment.
 Common math functions and constants.

-Ka aims to be convenient: you can start the GUI, do your sums, and close the GUI with Ctrl-W -- no keyboard needed!
+Ka aims to be convenient: you can start the GUI with a keyboard shortcut, do your sums, and close the GUI with Ctrl-W -- no mouse needed!
 Or if you're pottering about in the terminal, you can do a quick one-off calculation with `ka '1+1'`.

 More examples.